 In his presentation, Dr. Yassine Bakkar discussed the ways EU-funded projects and programmes can enhance business potential in clean shipping.
 According to Dr. Bakkar, stricter environmental regulations have raised interest in new compliance and energy saving methods such as abatement technologies and alternative fuels.
 However, solutions such as abatement technologies can be risky because of the high investment costs, long investment lifetime, high levels of capital utilisation and cyclicality.
 As it is in the interests of the EU to facilitate access to clean shipping finance, initiatives such as strategic investment funds, greel loans and research and innovation programmes have been set up and used to revive investment and capacity-building activities in projects and initiatives that support sustainable shipping around the EU.
-According to Dr. Bakkar, the system is somewhat complicated but companies such as Scandlines and Brittany Ferries are among the businesses who have benefited from such initiatives.
+According to Dr. Bakkar, the system is somewhat complicated but there are companies such as Scandlines and Brittany Ferries who have benefited from such initiatives.

 The final speaker of the afternoon was Mr. Tarmo Tuisk (Tallinn University of Technology) who presented the impacts of and the reason’s behind Tallinn’s decision to offer fare-free public transportation for its citizens.
 According to Mr. Tuisk, fare-free public transportation has provided some socio-economic benefits for the city and could also be considered as a potential business model for shipping.
 The development is largely down to available solutions and the factors affecting pricing decisions.
 However, as there are already preliminary plans to combine some public transportation systems in Tallinn and Helsinki, it could perhaps be possible to extend the plans to shipping as well.